digiguru/personal-growth/coach.md

 ## My Journey

-- Working with a SM at IW
+- Working with an external ScrumMaster at a large shipping insurance provider
-- Working with a SM at SBB
+- Working with an internal ScrumMaster at a bank
-- Working with a Tech Lead at SBB
+- Working with an external Tech Lead at bank